F4HTB/Universal_HamRadio_Remote_HTML5/README.md

 sudo make install

 ```
-Special thanks to Mike W9MDB! and all the hamlib team for all the staf<br>
+Special thanks to :
+-Mike W9MDB! and all the hamlib team for all the staf
+-Xylle for contribution